Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 ## Testing

-* The SuperUser as in this project is called admin, can click on Product Management page there can  admin add new products and change in the product categories, and manage the users.
-This page is only available for the webshop owner.
+Testing variables (should not be set in production):
+DEVELOPMENT, If set puts the project into debug mode.
+TEST_IP, Should be set to the IP address of the testing machine.
+When the server is run with the command: python3 manage.py runserver 0:8000 other devices on the local network will be able to connect to the site via this address for testing.

+I used CLI to check all the text errors in the code by using command "flake8"

+Trough Manually testing i used:
-* Google Chrome DevTools - Used to test the application's functionality, the responsiveness of same, and the CSS visualisation, as well as assisting in such tasks as figuring out the correct style properties to override Bootstraps user agent styling.
+* Google Chrome DevTools - Used to test the application's functionality, the responsiveness to ensure that it appeared in the desired way on different screen sizes.
+The CSS visualisation to figuring out the correct style properties to override Bootstraps user agent styling if needed.

+* To test the responsiveness and frontend functionality of the site, as well as the CSS for the application across.
+These browsers included Google Chrome, Opera, Microsoft Edge.

 * Lighthouse in Chrome DevTools

-* W3C HTML Validator & W3C CSS Validator & JSHint - Used to check the validity and efficiency of my code.
+* W3C, HTML Validator & W3C CSS Validator & JSHint - Used to check the validity and efficiency of my code.The W3C Validator tool doesn't recognize the Jinja templating, which has resulted in it showing a lot of errors in relation to the Jinja code.
+However, all other code is validating fine.
-* Using the jQuery minified version to include the ajax function like post.
-The slim version often comes with bootstrap full version.
-* To test the responsiveness and frontend functionality of the site, as well as the CSS for the application across the same.
-These browsers included Google Chrome, Opera, Microsoft Edge.

 During development and ongoing testing of the Application both via local and deployed links several bugs were found that proved to be a little more than a quick fix.
 I've documented them here to show any bugs, whether outstanding or rectified and the method of rectifying / source material with applicable solves.

  #### Bugs and stuff
 Shopping basket
   forgot an important thing, I had to add basket tool file and a __init__.py to ensure that this directory Is treated as a Python package.
 This can be read more in Django documentation in create custom template tags and filters.